Warehousing Best Practices for Productivity

 - Create a picking list or a document that lists the items that need to be retrieved, along with the location and quantity

-Wave picking or cluster picking is a picking method that allows your employees to simultaneously pick orders based on shipping deadlines, the type of shipping carrier or the warehouse zone, increasing efficiency and eliminating warehouse travel time.
+Wave picking or cluster picking is a picking method in which your employees simultaneously pick orders based on shipping deadlines, eliminating unnecessary warehouse travel.

 To implement wave picking: